Global Rank

 Wheeler Real Estate Investment Trust (NASDAQ: WHLR) Stock Split History

-This company has undergone a total of eight stock splits throughout its history.
-Eight reverse splits occurred, consolidating shares and stabilizing stock prices.
-The most recent split occurred on 05/27/2025 with a ratio of 1-for-7.
+This company has undergone a total of nine stock splits throughout its history.
+Nine reverse splits occurred, consolidating shares and stabilizing stock prices.
+The most recent split occurred on 09/23/2025 with a ratio of 1-for-5.
 These adjustments reflect the company's strategic efforts to align stock performance with market conditions.

 Date | Split Ratio | Multiple | Cumulative multiple | Type |